The Wyckoff Method: What It Is and How You Can Trade It

 • Spring: Following the ST(b), the price will likely test the first and second upper bounds, but it is supposed to always stay within them.
 After doing so, the Composite Man will push the price down for the last time below the ST(b), liquidating any orders resting below here to form the Spring.

 • Test: After creating the Spring, the Composite Man will often test the area to see if there’s any supply left.
-The price will create a higher low near the Spring, often with lower volume.
+The price will make a higher low near the Spring, often with a lower volume.
 Note that there can be multiple tests.

 Phase D